A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Liu Bang had lost the Battle of Gaixia?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Generals thread.
+Alternate Historian and 1 other(s) like this article.

 In 202 BC,on this day the Chu-Han contention between the rival rulers of China ended with the defeat of the Han forces of Liu Bang at the Battle of Gaixia.